hennar/drachenwald/royals/drachenwald-succession.md

 * LVIII 2022-2 Avery and Cornelia, AS LVII
 * LIX 2023-1 Krake and Beatrix, AS LVII
 * LX 2023-2 Sven and Siobhán, AS LVIII
+* LXI 2024-1 Stigot and Lofnheiðr Halvarsdotter, AS LVIII